jbmsacps-stack/Reze/README.md

 Reze started as a reminder bot.

-Then it got reminders.
+Then it got events.

-Then events.
+Then it got notifications.

-Then notifications.
+Then it got an offline brain.

-Then offline intelligence.
+Then Gemini entered the chat.

-Then Gemini.
+Then the project quietly became a personal assistant.

-At this point, it is basically that one small side project that said:
+Not a commercial product.

-> “I am just a simple app.”
+Not a billion-dollar AI startup.

-And then quietly became an actual personal assistant.
+Just a personally built Android assistant that tries to be useful, slightly funny, and less expensive than running an entire backend empire.

 That is Reze.

 ```

-Grounded from your uploaded Repomix project structure and files. :contentReference[oaicite:0]{index=0}
+Based on your uploaded Repomix structure: Expo Router tabs, reminders/events/today/settings screens, local notifications, AsyncStorage, offline brain files, and Gemini proxy setup. :contentReference[oaicite:0]{index=0}
 ```